Practical Insights on Grasp Strategies for Mobile Manipulation in the Wild: CHALLENGES

 \textbf{ICP alignment of camera sources}.
 Due to imperfect kinematic calibration or disturbances caused by accidental collisions, the point clouds generated by the head and chassis cameras may not align perfectly by default.
-However, alignment is crucial when the grasp depends on perception from multiple sources (e.g., item detection from the chassis cameras but tool pose correction from the head cameras).
+However, alignment is crucial when the grasp depends on perception from multiple sources.
 In these cases, an Iterative Closest Point (ICP) algorithm is used to align the point clouds from both sources, alleviating any misalignment.